-Summer 1807 brought the end of the War of the 4th Coalition when France defeated Russia at the Battle of Friedland on the 14th June 1807.
-The signing of the two-part Treaty of Tilset by Napoleon and Tsar Alexander I of Russia (1777-1825) was completed on the 7th July and Prussia’s leader Friedrich Wilhelm III (1770-1840) added his signature on the 9th July.
-The French emperor decided that a celebration was necessary for himself, French dignitaries and his key military officers.
+Summer 1807 brought the end of the War of the 4th Coalition, when France defeated Russia at the Battle of Friedland on the 14th of June 1807.
+The signing of the two-part Treaty of Tilset by Napoleon and Tsar Alexander I of Russia (1777-1825) was completed on the 7th of July and Prussia’s leader Friedrich Wilhelm III (1770-1840) added his signature on the 9th of July.
+The French emperor decided that a celebration was necessary for himself, French dignitaries, and his key military officers.
 (The rank-and-file soldiers were unsurprisingly not on the guest list.)
 Napoleon asked his skilled Chief-of-Staff Louis-Alexandre Berthier (1753-1815) to arrange a day of rabbit hunting with a luncheon in the open air.

 As with most stories, the exact number of rabbits that Berthier gathered on the hunting ground has been exaggerated with its retelling but Berthier collected several hundred, perhaps thousands, of rabbits and placed them in cages at the edges of a field so that when his emperor took aim he would find his prey plentiful and enjoy an excellent day’s sport.
 Napoleon could be difficult and he wasn’t a renowned shot so Berthier was meticulous in preparing the way for a jubilant emperor.
 Or so he believed.

 Rabbit Rush Towards Nervous Napoleon